Analytics & Tracking

 For more details, see Meta’s guide to finding your Pixel ID.

-Custom Tracking Code
+Tracking Code (Consent-Gated)

-Custom Head Code
+Tracking Head Code

-- Additional tracking pixels that need to load early
+- Additional tracking pixels

-- Meta tags required by other analytics platforms
+- Tags required by other analytics platforms

-Custom Body Code
+Tracking Body Code

-Code entered here is injected just before the closing </body> tag on every page on the selected site.
+Code entered here is injected just before the closing </body> tag after consent.
 This is useful for:

 - Analytics scripts that should load after page content